Skip to content

 Proxy Servers

-Apache HTTP Server is configured as the web server and reverse proxy.
+Apache2 serves as the web server and reverse proxy for the application:

-• Rewrite Rules: The mod_rewrite module is enabled to handle URL rewriting required by Magento.
+• Modules: The rewrite module is enabled to handle Magento URL rewrites.

 Permission Settings

-• Ownership: All files and directories under /var/www/magento are owned by the www-data group.
+• Ownership: The entire /var/www/magento directory tree is owned by the www-data group.

-• Executables: The bin/magento script has user execute permissions (u+x).
+• Executable: The bin/magento script is set to be executable by the user (u+x).

 Location of Configuration Files and Data